MartinLei/arimaa_scala/README.md

 - victory

 ## bug
-- get trap, although its own tile to hold it (push it on trap)
 - cant pull a tile backwards "its not your tile"
 - cant push a tile forward "its not your tile"